Osiris-Team/1JPM/README.md

 **Alternatively you can simply clone/download this repository since it functions as a template too.**

-Note that 1JPM is now using Maven under the hood, since the complexity as a fully independent build tool (see version [1.0.3](https://github.com/Osiris-Team/1JPM/blob/1.0.3/src/main/java/JPM.java)) was too high for a single file.
-Besides, this gives us access to rich and mature features and plugin ecosystem as well as seamless IDE compatibility.
+Note that 1JPM is now using **Maven under the hood**, since the complexity as a fully independent build tool (see version [1.0.3](https://github.com/Osiris-Team/1JPM/blob/1.0.3/src/main/java/JPM.java)) was too high for a single file.
+Besides, this gives us access to rich and mature features and plugin ecosystem as well as **seamless IDE compatibility**.
 Basically 1JPM will download and use the Maven-Wrapper, generate the pom.xml and then execute Maven as you can see in `main()` below:

 ```java
 class ThisProject extends JPM.Project {